Here’s a bunch of things you can use or make for practicing devotion to Hekate and witchcraft on a budget.

 The ancient magickal coins featuring Hekate fascinate me.
 I love that energy and intention can co-mingle into a small object that can be easily carried.
 Magickal coins are so easy to make!
 You can use lots of different substances, like painting a symbol on a small stone or even making your own out of a moldable substance.

 Making magickal coins can be very easy.
 Here’s an example of a super easy one made out of polymer clay:

 I bought a bag of tiny keys used for making jewelry.
 Then I rolled out the clay and inserted a ball into a bottle cap.
 After I had the shape ready, I firmly pressed in the key.
 After I carefully lifted the key out, there was a key impression remaining:

 Then I filled in the impression with a bit of silver using a marker:

 I made this as a coin to carry, but you can poke a small hole in yours so that you can pull thread through it.
 That way you could use it in a talisman or wear it.

 One More Thing…Costs that Can’t be Avoided

 So, I’ve gone on and on about how Hekate’s love does’t cost a thing.
 I’ve made the case that we can honor Her and practice witchcraft without spending much.
 However, there is a cost that I’ve had to pay: I had to lay down my self-doubt and my lack of faith.
 Being a natural born skeptic, this has been one of the major accomplishments of my life.
-Another necessary cost of MHW is giving up a belief that anyone else (including Hekate) can and will solve your problems for you.
-Hekate will bless, guide, intervene, kick your ass, and support you.
-She will not do your dirty work.
+Another necessary cost has been giving up a belief that anyone else (including Hekate) can and will solve our problems.
+Hekate will bless, guide, intervene, kick your ass, and support us.
+She does not do the work for us.